jasPerSh122902/The-link-list/Link-list/Link-list/Documention.md

 $Name$ :  Iterator(Node<T>* node)
-+ Description : Is a baic contructor for the Iterator class that takes in a Node pointer.
++ Description : Is a contructor for the Iterator class that takes in a Node pointer.
 * Visualibility : public

 $Name$ :  operator ++()
-+ Description : The ++ operator is meant to add 1 to  a int.
-I add the ability to add a node and iterators.
++ Description : Add the ability to add a node and iterators.
 * Visualibility : public
 * Type : Iterator<T>

 $Name$ :  operator --()
-+ Description : The -- operator is meant to subtract 1 to  a int.
-I add the ability to subtract a node and iterators.
++ Description : Add the ability to subtract a node and iterators.
 * Visualibility : public
 * Type : Iterator<T>

 $Name$ :  operator ==(const Iterator<T>& iterator)
-+ Description : The == operator is meant to ask a question that compares if the two sides are equal to each other.
-I add the ability to make a node and iterators equal each other.
++ Description : Makes a node and iterators equal each other.
 * Visualibility : public
 * Type : const bool

 $Name$ :  operator !=(const Iterator<T>& iterator)
-+ Description : The != operator is meant to see if the two sides are not equal.
-I add the ability to make a node and iterators run the check to see if they are not equal.
++ Description : Makes a node and iterators run the check to see if they are not equal.
 * Visualibility : public
 * Type : const bool

 $Name$ :  operator *()
-+ Description : I added the ability to dereference eny variable.
++ Description : Dereference eny variable.
 * Visualibility : public
 * Type : T